EdwardMaievskyi/RARSA_I/README.md

 **RARSA-I**
-("ReAct Reasoning Search Agent I") is an AI-powered research agent designed to automate and streamline data collection and summarization tasks using the o4-mini model provided by OpenAI, advanced search, and workflow automation.
+("ReAct Reasoning Search Agent I") is an AI-powered research agent designed to automate and streamline data collection and summarization tasks allowing usage of various AI-model providers (OpenAI, Anthropic, Google/VertexAI, Together AI), advanced search, and workflow automation.
 It provides a modular architecture for running research pipelines, interacting with search APIs, and exposing a user-friendly interface via Gradio.

 ---